superbolt/superbolt-docs/020-features/023-launchpad/index.md

 # Launchpad & Candy

 Creators can choose from a variety of bespoke launch and mint variations to meet their goals, with everything configurable from the Foundry GUI.
-Uploading a White List CSV is as complicated as it gets.
+Simply upload a White List CSV and select mint and launch parameters.

 ## Gumball